More than a feeling: Expressive style influences cortical speech tracking in subjective cognitive decline: Materials and Methods

 Subsyllabic segmentation was obtained by training a Cantonese Montreal Forced Aligner (MFA) on the 109-hour Common Voice Hong Kong Chinese Corpus (zh-HK 21.0), which features 3,084 speakers \cite{So2025PerformanceMontrealForced}.
 A pronunciation dictionary was generated with \textit{CharsiuG2P} \cite{Zhu2022ByT5ModelMassively} grapheme-to-phoneme conversion tool.
-The resulting MFA alignments were manually verified in Praat \cite{Boersma2024PraatDoingPhonetics} by the first and fourth authors.
-Following the tradition of Chinese phonology of segmenting a syllable into initials and finals, the onset times of initials and finals rather than phonemes were extracted as segmentation features \cite{Wang1973ChineseLanguage}.
+The resulting MFA alignments were then manually refined in Praat \cite{Boersma2024PraatDoingPhonetics}.
+Following standard Chinese phonological analysis, the onset times of initials and finals rather than phonemes were extracted as segmentation features \cite{Wang1973ChineseLanguage}.

-Additionally, we computed subsyllabic phonotactic features by deriving the initial, final and tone surprisal values from the Hong Kong Cantonese Corpus, which contains around 230,000 words \cite{Wong2019HongKongCantonese}.
+To the best of our knowledge, there are no publicly available Cantonese subsyllabic probabilistic phonotactic features.
+We therefore extracted them by deriving the initial, final and tone surprisal values from the Hong Kong Cantonese Corpus, which contains around 230,000 words \cite{Wong2019HongKongCantonese}.
 The texts were parsed with \textit{pycantonese} \cite{Lee2022PyCantoneseCantoneseLinguistics}, and surprisal values were calculated as the negative logarithm of the probability for each component: unigram probability for initials $P(\text{initial})$, conditional probability for finals $P(\text{final}|\text{initial})$, and conditional probability for tones $P(\text{tone}|\text{initial,final})$.
 All subsyllabic segmentation and phonotactic features were downsampled to 128 Hz.
+These features are now available at \cite{neurothew_2026_20748010} to facilitate future research.